|

 in-depth integrated educational sessions and emotional support.

-The program's three distinguishing characteristics are: 1) in-depth
+The program's three distinguishing characteristics were: 1) in-depth

 integrated basic education spanning the range of issues a young mother